A Picture is Worth a Thousand Words: Coronary Artery Calcium Scores

 • CAC = 0, Borderline-intermediate risk (5-19.9%): 3-5 years

-• CAC = 0, High risk or diabetes: 3 years
+• CAC = 0, High risk or diabetes: 3 years (mandatory reassessment in high-risk or diabetic patients even with zero calcium)

 • CAC 1-99: 3-5 years if results might change treatment